smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

         </param>

 		<param name="subscribe" type="Boolean" mandatory="true">
-			<description>Flag to subscribe/unsubscribe to button presses.If true, the requester will be subscribed.
+			<description>Flag to subscribe/unsubscribe to button presses.
+If true, the requester will be subscribed.
 If false, the requester will not be subscribed and be removed as a subscriber if it was previously subscribed.</description>
 		</param>
     </function>